 - Overall best: Breville BBM800XL.
 The Breville is the most impressive on this list!
 It comes with 13 different settings and it can make 4 different size loaves.
 The Breville brand is in a class of its own when it comes to quality and craftsmanship.

-We know how frustrating it can be to research products online.
-Our goal is that you never have to return a product that we recommend because it’s exactly what you wanted.
+I know how frustrating it can be to research products online.
+Our goal is that you never have to return a product that I recommend because it’s exactly what you wanted.